-(What Matt Lauer Got Right!
-The Proper use of the word "Humility.")
-Matt said, "...The last two days have forced me to take a very hard look at my own troubling flaws.
-It's been humbling.
-I am blessed to be surrounded by the people I love.")
+(What Matt Lauer Got It Right!
+The Proper use of the word “Humility.”)
+Disgraced NBC anchor Matt said, “…The last two days have forced me to take a very hard look at my own troubling flaws.
+It’s been humbling.
+I am blessed to be surrounded by the people I love.”)

 Oh Lord it’s Hard to be Humble, When You’re Perfect in Every Way